Diyigelieren/cline/CONTRIBUTING.md

 # Contributing to Cline

 We're thrilled you're interested in contributing to Cline.
-Whether you're fixing a bug, adding a feature, or improving our docs, every contribution makes Cline smarter!
+Whether you're fixing a bug, adding a feature, or improving our docs, every contribution makes Kline smarter!
 To keep our community vibrant and welcoming, all members must adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Reporting Bugs or Issues

-Bug reports help make Cline better for everyone!
+Bug reports help make Kline better for everyone!
 Before creating a new issue, please [search existing ones](https://github.com/cline/cline/issues) to avoid duplicates.
 When you're ready to report a bug, head over to our [issues page](https://github.com/cline/cline/issues/new/choose) where you'll find a template to help you with filling out the relevant information.

 <blockquote class='warning-note'>
      🔐 <b>Important:</b> If you discover a security vulnerability, please use the <a href="https://github.com/cline/cline/security/advisories/new">Github security tool to report it privately</a>.